 At UVA, our rapid evaluation capabilities and trained specialists offer high-tech stroke treatment.
+UVA is designated a Comprehensive Stroke Center by The Joint Commission, meaning we are ready 24/7 to treat even the most complex stroke cases.
 Our team can help you avoid disability or death and recover quickly from a stroke.

 Our Stroke Treatment Team